matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 slug: "skills-ontario-2009-retrospective"
 date: "2024-05-05T15:07:00"
 author: "Matthew Burr"
-summary: "I wanted to go into the details of the Skills Ontario competition that I attended in early May 2009, and go over the experience.
+summary: "I wanted to go into the details of the Skills Ontario competition that I attended in early May 2009, and go over the entire experience.
 It has been 15 years since I competed at the Skills Ontario competition.
 The Skills Ontario competition was on Tuesday May 5, 2009, at the RIM Park and Manulife Financial Sportsplex in Waterloo, Ontario.
 I won first place in the IT and Network Support competition which qualified me for Skills Canada in late May 2009, which I also attended."
 tags: [
     "Cambrian College",
     "CETY",